 Many producers in Kampot produce today natural pesticides (repulsive) based on local plants - the knowledge transmitted from their ancestors.

-The geographical indication’s book of specifications recommends using natural pesticides.
+The geographical indication’s book of specifications recommends using natural pesticides (not allowed to use any kinds of chemical pesticides).

 Producers growing pepper in Kampot today come from several Producers growing pepper in Kampot today come from several generations of pepper planters.
 They came back on their land after the civil war was over and started to farm pepper using their traditional methods inherited from their ancestors. .
 They came back on their land after the civil war was over and started to farm pepper using their traditional methods inherited from their ancestors.